Vasectomy

 What is a vasectomy?

-A vasectomy is a minor surgical procedure which provides a permanent method of contraception for men.
+A vasectomy is a minor surgical procedure used as a permanent method of contraception for men.
 It works by cutting and sealing the vas deferens, the tubes that carry sperm from the testicles to the urethra.
 After a vasectomy, sperm is no longer present in the semen, preventing pregnancy.
-Vasectomy is over 99% effective and is considered the most reliable form of male contraception.
+Vasectomy is over 99% effective and is considered the most reliable forms of male contraception.

 Why is a vasectomy performed?